MonicaDu2023/Arvato_Capstone_Project/README.md

 Data belongs to the Bertelsmann Arvato Analytics, Udacity and Kaggle.
 The solutions are free for use.

 ## Result
-The main findings of the code can be found at the post available here at [Medium ]https://medium.com/@duante1231/identify-customer-segmentation-for-arvato-financial-services-2cca2c478704).
+The main findings of the code can be found at the post available here at [Medium](https://medium.com/@duante1231/identify-customer-segmentation-for-arvato-financial-services-2cca2c478704).